 “Airlines have collected data on accidents in many different buckets on their own,” said David Anderson, head of operational safety for British Airways and chairman of the GDDB.
 “It’s not a question of the quantity of the data, but the quality of the data.”

-To tackle the issue, key stakeholders from the industry identified ground damage data fields as well as the parameters for how that data should be reported.
+To tackle the issue, key stakeholders from the industry identified ground damage data fields as well as the parameter for how that data should be reported.

 “Putting this rigor in place minimizes as much as possible any variation in the data, thereby allowing us to not only provide aggregate information back to participants, but also accurate, detailed analysis to identify trends and contribution factors,” wrote Juergen Haacker, project lead, IATA Operations Data Management, last April in a letter to ground operations members to promote the GDDB.